 Take three deep breaths, focusing on the sensation of your breath.

-Name three things you can see, hear, and feel in your immediate environment.
+Name three things you can see, hear, and feel in your immediate environment, whether you are in London or beyond.

 Briefly state to yourself the facts of the situation without judgement.

-Keep a journal of how this impacts your decision-making and stress levels.
+Keep a journal of how this impacts your decision-making and stress levels in London or any other location where you work.

 2. Practice "Cognitive Reframing"

 Cognitive reframing involves consciously changing your perspective on stressful situations.
-Instead of viewing challenges as threats, train yourself to see them as opportunities for growth and learning.
+Instead of viewing challenges as threats, train yourself to see them as opportunities for growth and learning, whether you are managing a team in London or working elsewhere.

 Neuroscience behind it: